Knowledge Transfer and Innovation Fund

 These operational groups are expected to provide new insights and deliver innovative approaches and ideas, as well as mobilising practical on-the-ground solutions.

-Further information about operational groups and collaboration can be found on the Scottish Rural Network website.
+Further information about operational groups and collaboration can be found in the ‘innovation projects’ guidance and at: Operational Groups | EU CAP Network and on the ‘innovation projects’ guidance page.

-KTIF - New Funding Window - Summer 2024
+KTIF - New Funding Window - Summer 2025

-New Funding Arrangements
+Multi-Year Funding Arrangements

 Additional Requirements and Information for Applicants